wqskhn/RainFall/README.md

 # RainFall

-Run the file RainFallUI
+    Execute the RainFallUI file to initiate the application.

-// Application is being divided into components so it could be unit test (means unit test should be return)
+    The application is being modularized into components to facilitate unit testing.

-Upload both file device and data file
+    Please upload both the device and data files.

-Data is not being stored in data base but it could be easily stored into the data base by extending the datamodel class
+    While the data is not currently stored in a database, it can be easily achieved by extending the data model class.

-Note:
-due to stuck with CSV Parser not sure it not properly parse at first few time due to window access and data issue(?) but it work now.
+Note: While dealing with the CSV parser, initial parsing issues might have arisen due to Windows access and data-related problems (?).
+However, the issue has been resolved, and it is now functioning properly.

-only thing is left the color and display part and unit test could be added.
+The pending tasks include implementing the color and display functionalities.
+Additionally, there is room for adding unit tests.